 Establish version control and notification requirements that you will use when SOPs need to change.
 Agree on a reasonable periodic review cycle for all SOPs.

-Documented procedures are a great first step.
+Documented procedures are a significant first step.
 Making SOPs available in an online information repository is helpful.
 However, when compliance with SOPs depends on human memory and human intentions, SOPs may fall by the wayside.
-This can happen when transaction volumes rise, deadlines approach, or when it is necessary to reduce staffing.
+This can happen when transaction volumes rise, deadlines approach, or necessary to reduce staffing.
 When employee engagement falls, people may get sloppy about following SOPs.
 When employees are distracted by personal stresses, they may forget critical steps.
 Employees can circumvent even the most detailed written SOP by:

 The problem with reliance on human compliance is more pervasive than ever.
 Here are some real-world examples: